Dinervc/Reflectory/README.md

 ## Project Overview 🎯

 Reflectory harnesses the power of OpenAI's GPT-3 to offer insights and suggestions based on user inputs.
 By analyzing a user's sentiments, the app generates thought-provoking questions, provides tips for improvement, and offers inspiring quotes.
-Our goal is to create a non-judgmental, AI-powered space where individuals can reflect on their feelings and gain new perspectives.
+My goal is to create a non-judgmental, AI-powered space where individuals can reflect on their feelings and gain new perspectives.

 ## Key Features 🔑